K40Nano/K40Nano/README.md

 Coordinate System
 ---
 The coordinate system is that the origin is in the upper left corners and all Y locations are DOWN.
 Which is to say higher Y values mean lower on the device.
-This is similar to all modern graphics system, but seemingly different than `K40 Whisperer` which strongly implies that all Y values are negative.
-Internally the commands are all relative with a positive magnatude so this is a choice.
+This is similar to all modern graphics system, but seemingly different than `K40 Whisperer` which seemed to strongly imply that all Y values are negative.
+Internally the commands are all relative with a positive magnitude so this is a choice.

+Documentation
+---

+Contributions to this project may require a certain amount of understanding of the formatting used.
+While the goal is to make that understand not required for the end user.
+They should be able to simply add the module, import NanoPlotter and then send it a bunch of commands and have it just work.
+Contributing to the core of the project or fixing a bug or misunderstanding or improving it or porting it to another language, may require a much more in depth understanding, so I have documented the format to the best of my understanding.

 LHYMICRO-GL Format
 ---

-Contributions to this project may require a certain amount of understanding of the formatting used.

 A fully working version requires some mapping of the permitted states and the commands to get to those states, then the API should be crafted to approximate those states.
 There are primarily two different modes for the Nano board: default and compact (可压缩).
 These modes share some of the same commands and states, but work in some fundamentally different ways.